dikortis/LetsTalkETC/Episodes/Episode_13.md

-know let me go back and ask you one last technical question so I'm impressed by your solution to this scaling problem how you combine hashes and you you you said that it was similar to a Merkel tree what you were doing if it's not exactly the same so what was the what I
+know let me go back and ask you one last technical question so I'm impressed by your solution to this scaling problem how you combine hashes and you said that it was similar to a Merkel tree what you were doing if it's not exactly the same so what was the what I